On implementing SWMR registers from SWSR registers in systems with Byzantine failures: Impossibility result

-Let $r$ be \emph{any} process in {\sety}.
-We construct the execution $C_{k-1}^r$ of $\AW$ shown in Figure \ref{Ck-1}: $C_{k-1}^r$ is a continuation of $B_{k-1}$ where, after the correct reader $q$ reads 1, {\ml} $p$ wipes out any trace of the write steps that it has taken so far, and then a correct process $r\in \sety$ reads~1 (this is the only value that $r$ can read, since correct $q$ previously read~1).
+\RN{$C_{k-1}^r$.} Let $r$ be \emph{any} reader in {\sety}.
+From the {\run} $B_{k-1}$ of $\AW$ we construct the following {\run} $C_{k-1}^r$ of $\AW$ (Figure~\ref{Ck-1}). $C_{k-1}^r$ is a continuation of $B_{k-1}$ where, after the correct reader $q$ reads 1, {\ml} $p$ wipes out any trace of the write steps that it may have taken so far, and then correct reader $r\in \sety$ reads~1 (this is the only value that $r$ can read, since correct $q$ previously read~1).
 More precisely: